 Can you breathe and talk normally?

 Try wearing your mouthguard while going about your normal routines for half a day.
 Yeah, it’ll be uncomfortable and feel really strange, but it’s a great way of finding out if your mouthguard is fitting properly.
 If you can talk to someone relatively normally, your mouthguard fits.
 If you can take a sip of water easily, your mouthguard fits.
 If — and this is especially important — you can breathe normally, your mouthguard fits.
 If you can’t talk, drink and breathe naturally while wearing your mouthguard, it’s not fitting properly.
-Go see a dentist in Saskatoon and ask to be provided with a mouthguard that fits properly.
+Go see a dental clinic in Saskatoon and ask to be provided with a mouthguard that fits properly.

 Does it stay in place on its own?